ystia/yorc/rest/http_api.md

 }
 ```

-`errors` field is a list as force mode may encounter several errors bellow is an example:
+`errors` field is a list as force mode may encounter several errors below is an example:

 ```json
 {